Immain/ArkSurvivalEvolved-Updated-June2022/README.md

 - Fjordur: Fjordur

 # Update Log:
+- 06/20/22: **Updated Script to current ansible changes, fixed typos and removed modules that no longer worked.**
 - 04/28/22: **Added Discord Notifications & Fixed some errors with the script**
 - 01/05/22: **Changed order of tasks due to INI not moving over correctly**
 - 01/04/22: **Added automation tools including update, start, and stop**